Vateilika/ultrarumbleguide/pages/new-player/br-gameplay.md

     <img src="https://raw.githubusercontent.com/HydrosPlays/ultrarumbleguide/main/gifs/monomashuffle.gif" width="400" />
 </p>

-# Gameplay: Useful Shortcuts You Must Know!
+# Gameplay: Useful Shortcuts and Tips to Win
 The game also features special shortcuts and wheels that can be really useful.
 For example, if you press the "Change Item" key (check your settings to know which button that is) you will access your item wheel, which lets you quickly drink whichever drink you wanna drink without checking the inventory (the Quick Item Bar might not always show the item you really wanna use, so this is useful for that too).
 Using the Place Marker button on one of these will let your teammates know that you ran out of that specific item, however this has a twist...<br>
 If your teammates use that on Small or Large recovery items, it does mean they ran out of them and need you to give them some if possible, HOWEVER, if this is done on Teamheals, it means that your teammate is in the process of drinking one, and is telling you to do your best to survive so you can be healed.
 If this is done on Team Enhancement Kits (the ones that level up your whole team), then it usually means that your teammate is asking you or the other teammate to drink it, since people sometimes forget.
 <p align="center">